-My work explores human presence and absence, calling attention to what is not there.
-I am interested in the profound loneliness of abandoned interior spaces.
-The window is a reoccurring motif in my work, signaling entry or serving as a barrier to keep things out.
-My process involves hiking, collection, viewing, and working from memory.
-Hiking is a means to connect my thoughts to the natural world and provides the opportunity to collect found objects, bones, and flowers that I can take back to my studio as visual references.
-When composing the loose narratives of my paintings, I contemplate questions of how an environment shapes a choice and how the individual shapes their environment.
+My process involves hiking, collection, observation, and working from memory.
+Hiking is a means to connect my thoughts to the natural world and provides the opportunity to collect found objects, bones, and flowers that I bring to the studio as visual references.
+When composing my paintings, I contemplate questions of how an environment shapes a choice and how the individual shapes their environment.
 Ambiguity is important within my paintings because I wish to ask open ended questions that may never find their answers.